Religious Education and Ethos

-At Blackpool CE Primary School we aim to provide our children with a caring and supportive Christian environment.
+At Blackpool CE Primary School we aim to provide all our children with an excellent caring and supportive Christian environment.
 Our Christian values, which develop the children’s spiritual and moral understanding, underpin all areas of school life as we support our children to become valued, caring and responsible members of society.
 The strong Christian ethos in our school is reflected in our Religious Education curriculum.
 Following a key-stage appropriate progessional programme of study, children follow the Understanding Christianity programme alongside the Devon and Torbay Agreed Syllabus (2019 – 2024).
 Big Questions are also play an important part in allowing children to explore their thoughts and ideas.
 As they explore the subject, children are supported to develop their understanding of Christianity, other religions and world views.
 Children are taught how to make sense of beliefs, make connections based on their learning and understand their impact of beliefs on themselves, their community and the wider world.
+We are passionate about equipping our children with the skills they need to be effective global citizens.
+From the earliest age we teach children how to voice and develop opinions in respectful way.
 Opportunities are also regularly provided for our children to explore their own spirituality.

 The principal aim of religious education is to explore what people believe and what difference this makes to how they live, so that pupils gain the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living.